 Jesters Summer Program

-The Jesters program at USF offers a summer performing arts program for individuals with disabilities at the USF dance studio in the back of the North Campus building.
-The six-week summer program includes dance and movement, stories, theatre, percussion and music (instrumental and voice) activities, and creates a template for the next year’s spring Jesters performance.
+The Jesters program at USF offers a summer performing arts program for individuals with disabilities.
+The six-week summer program includes dance/movement, stories, theatre, percussion and music (instrumental and voice) activities, and creates a template for the next year’s spring Jesters performance.
 Participants may have an active role in the performance if they choose, but it is not required.

 The summer program is available to anyone with a disability, regardless of his or her involvement with the traditional Jesters program.